-Quick question, quick answer: Can you legally put YouTube videos on your website?
+Quick question: Can you legally put YouTube videos on your website?

-The short answer is yes, but only if it’s public.
+The short answer is yes, but only if the video you wish to share on your website is public.
 The good news is that 99.9% of all videos you see on YouTube are public and can be shared just about anywhere, be it your page, social media, ect…

 That being said…